dokutoku/npp-api/README.md

 ### mimetools
 [mimetools](https://github.com/npp-plugins/mimetools) Plugin

-## How to publish Notepad ++ plugin
+## How to publish Notepad++ plugin
-To publish Notepad ++ plugins, you need to register in [nppPluginList](https://github.com/notepad-plus-plus/nppPluginList).
+To publish Notepad++ plugins, you need to register in [nppPluginList](https://github.com/notepad-plus-plus/nppPluginList).
-[nppPluginList](https://github.com/notepad-plus-plus/nppPluginList) plugin is a plugin manager that comes with Notepad ++.
+[nppPluginList](https://github.com/notepad-plus-plus/nppPluginList) plugin is a plugin manager that comes with Notepad++.
 By registering with this, you can let the user download the plugin.

 #### Create res file